Less Stress for the Holidays 3: Controlling Your Finances

 On-line, you can find many recipes for homemade kits, like cookie mixes and hot chocolate mixes.
 When placed in inexpensive jars, these make great gifts.
 It's easy to dress them up and add a recipe.
 If you're feeling especially creative, you could even make a batch of the cookies or a pot of the stew and deliver it piping hot, along with the jar kit, for later.

 Another way to give what you have is to see what you physically have on hand.
 Brand new scarf set you got from grandma?
 Re-wrapped it would make an appropriate gift for someone on your list.
 Most of us live in homes full of stuff.
-If we put our mind to it, much of our stuff would make excellent gifts for someone else.
-Don't leave all that stuff in your basement and your garage until you die.
-Then your children will be tasked with sorting through it and throwing it away.
+If you put your mind to it, much of your stuff would make excellent gifts for someone else.
+Don't leave all that stuff in your basement and your garage until you die; then, your children will be tasked with sorting through it and throwing it away.
 Instead, look to see what you have that might mean something special to someone now, and give it to them to enjoy, while you're still alive to see their delight.
 You will both feel much more fulfilled and happy.